 I own numerous decks and I find them very useful, but if you are new to them let me clarify a few things first:

 – Oracle cards work depending on the intent of the author and our own intent.

 Some cards will feel heavy or scary while others will feel a lot lighter and more angelic.
 Use your intuition when making a purchase.

 – Answers depend a lot on interpretation, and most importantly, on how the question was asked.

-– Don’t abuse the cards; You don’t need to ask the same thing numerous times.
+– Don’t ask too many times the same question.
 Do a prayer before using the cards, set clearly your intent, and ask that you get an answer for the highest good of everybody concerned.

 – Most importantly, don’t give your power away to the cards.
 Regardless of the answers that you get don’t let them overrule your intuition.
 Most of the time they just serve you to validate what you intuitively know.